Fooling the Image Dehazing Models by First Order Gradient: Experiments

 \subsubsection{Results on Defense}

 Here we show the attack results after adversarial defense training both quantitatively and visually.
 In addition, the summaries and analyses of the defense results are also provided.

-\textbf{Quantitative Results}: Table \ref{tab:defense_results_adv_training} shows the quantitative attack results before and after defense training.
-The results summarized from Table \ref{tab:defense_results_adv_training} are as follows. \begin{itemize} \item The adversarial defense training is quite effective for protecting the dehazing networks and the dehazing performance after defense training are obvious better (higher PSNR and SSIM) than that before defense training.
-Meanwhile, with the increases of $\epsilon$, the PSNR and SSIM that after defense training decrease slowly than that before defense training. \item ``Method: TP'' (trained by $L_{def}^{P}$) and ``Method: TG'' (trained by $L_{def}^{G}$) in Table \ref{tab:defense_results_adv_training} show the dehazing results on original hazy examples $I$ (without attack).
+The ``Method-$\epsilon$'' denote the attack results when $\epsilon=i, i \in \{2, 4, 6, 8\}$.
+TP denotes trained by $L_{def}^{P}$, and TG means trained by $L_{def}^{G}$.
+Table \ref{tab:defense_results_adv_training} shows the quantitative attack results before and after defense training.
+The results summarized from Table \ref{tab:defense_results_adv_training} are as follows. \begin{itemize} \item The adversarial defense training is quite effective for protecting the dehazing networks and the dehazing performance after defense training is obviously better (higher PSNR and SSIM) than that before defense training.
+Meanwhile, with the increases of $\epsilon$, the PSNR and SSIM that after defense training decrease more slowly than that before defense training. \item ``TP'' and ``TG'' in Table \ref{tab:defense_results_adv_training} show the dehazing results on original hazy examples $I$ (without attack).
 It can be seen that adversarial defense training will slightly reduce the dehazing performance on original hazy examples in most cases. \end{itemize}

-\textbf{Visual Results}: Figure \ref{fig:pred_mse_cityscapes_before_and_after_defense} shows the visual attack results before and after defense training.
+Figure \ref{fig:pred_mse_cityscapes_before_and_after_defense} shows the visual attack results before and after defense training.
 It can be seen that the attack results after defense training are more visually pleasing than those before defense training.
+The quality of image texture and detail is improved by defense training.